 All of the singers are auditioned and prioritise in their lives the choir’s busy schedule of commitments, which includes services, broadcasts, CD recordings and foreign tours.

 Truro Cathedral has had a choir since it first opened it’s doors in 1887 and the current choristers are custodians of this precious piece of Cornwall’s cultural heritage.

-Boys entering the choir in 2017 will be educated at Truro Prep School and receive 25% scholarships.
+All chorister attend Truro School Prep and Truro School where they receive 25% scholarships.
 These scholarships are towards the school fees and can be supplemented by means-tested bursaries if required.

 The event will take place at Truro Cathedral and is open to boys currently in Years 2, 3 and 4.

 Boys will be able to take part in a range of activities including singing with the choristers and a special cushion concert.

 To find out more, please contact Truro Cathedral’s Director of Music, Christopher Gray, Tel: 01872 276782 or email firstname.lastname@example.org

 The event will be followed by Truro Prep School’s Open Morning which takes place on Saturday 7 March, 2020.

 Boys’ Choir – What are the benefits of performing in Truro Cathedral’s Choir